Patwa23/klm-travel-assessment/Approach.md

 7) Manual integration testing of all the services.
 8) Documentation  such as comments, writing Readme file for frontend and backend.
 9) Run and test all the application as Production ready app.
-10) Refactoring and code alignment check
+10) Refactoring and code alignment check.

 # Improvement required